kubernetes/enhancements/keps/sig-node/6035-exec-session-identity/README.md

 ### Scope

 - `ExecRequest` (streaming exec) is in scope.
 This covers `kubectl exec` and all programmatic exec calls.
-- `ExecSyncRequest` (used by lifecycle hooks and probes) has the `envs` field added for CRI API consistency, but no component populates it in this KEP (see [Hooks and Probes](#hooks-and-probes)).
+- `ExecSyncRequest` (used by lifecycle hooks and probes) is out of scope.
+There is no audit ID or other concrete consumer for these paths in this KEP, so the field is not added (see [Hooks and Probes](#hooks-and-probes)).
 - `AttachRequest` is explicitly out of scope.
 Attach connects to an already-running process; modifying the environment of a running process would require `ptrace`, which is invasive and beyond this proposal's scope.
 Attach sessions are traceable via API server audit logs.

 ### Hooks and Probes

 Lifecycle hooks (`postStart`, `preStop`) and liveness/readiness/startup probes use `ExecSync` (`ExecSyncRequest`), which executes synchronously and does not go through the streaming exec path.
-This KEP adds the `envs` field to `ExecSyncRequest` for CRI API consistency, but does not wire any component to populate it.
-Extending identity propagation to probes is deferred as independent parallel work.
+These calls do not originate from API server requests, so there is no audit ID to propagate.
+Extending env injection to `ExecSyncRequest` would require a different consumer (e.g., kubelet-supplied metadata) and is deferred until a concrete use case is identified.

 ### Audit ID Propagation